Assigning times to minimise reachability in temporal graphs: Conclusions and future work

 \section{Conclusions and future work}

-We have shown \tempOrd\, is extremely difficult to solve exactly: it remains intractable even in the special case of pairwise disjoint singleton edge-classes, and the two highly restricted cases (DAGs, and trees parameterised by vertex cover number) which are almost trivial in this singleton case become intractable as soon as larger edge-classes are allowed.
-Given the strength of these hardness results, it is natural to seek approximation algorithms for the optimisation version of the problem, and we show that there exist polynomial-time algorithms to compute constant-factor approximations on graphs of bounded degree either in the singleton case or when the edge-class interaction graph is bipartite.
-A natural direction for further work is to try to generalise these approximation algorithms and/or improve the approximation factors, as well as to seek further special cases which admit efficient exact algorithms.
+We have shown \tempOrd\, is extremely difficult to solve exactly: it remains intractable even in the special case of pairwise disjoint singleton edge-classes, and even two highly restricted cases (DAGs, and trees parameterised by vertex cover number) which are almost trivial in this singleton case become intractable as soon as larger edge-classes are allowed.
+We have already highlighted one key open question that remains regarding the complexity of solving the problem exactly, namely determining the existence or otherwise of a polynomial-time algorithm for trees of unbounded degree.
+It would also be interesting, based on the observation that networks of epidemiological interest often have few disjoint directed cycles, to investigate whether our positive result concerning DAGs in the singleton case can be generalised to directed graphs with bounded size feedback vertex~sets.

+Given the strength of our hardness results, it is natural to seek approximation algorithms for the optimisation version of the problem, and we have shown that there exist efficient algorithms to compute constant-factor approximations on graphs of bounded degree either in the singleton case or when the edge-class interaction graph is bipartite.
+However, the approximation factor of these algorithm increases very fast with the degree of the input graph and, while we have ruled out the existence of a $\PTAS$ even for the singleton version on bounded degree graphs unless $\P=\NP$, it is still possible that there exists a polynomial-time $c$-approximation algorithm for some $c > \frac{31}{30}$ that does not depend on the degree of the graph.